 The plastic packaging tax applies to businesses that have imported or manufactured 10 tonnes or more of finished plastic packaging which contains less than 30% recycled plastic since 1 April 2022.
-You can learn more about the PPT in our dedicated guide: Plastic Packaging Tax: Everything You Need to Know.
+You can learn more about the PPT in our Ultimate Guide to the Plastic Packaging Tax.

 As of 31 March 2023, the retrospective test will apply.
 This means that businesses must register for plastic packaging tax if they have imported or manufactured 10 tonnes or more of finished plastic packaging that contains less than 30% of recycled plastic in the last 12 months.

 The UK and two other European countries (Spain and Italy) are currently leading the world in plastic packaging tax with the intent of achieving specific environmental outcomes.